HapiSingh/hapisingh.github.io/games.md

 # Games I’ve Beaten

-This page is a simple record of games I’ve finished.
+This is a personal record of games I’ve finished, organized by their original release year.
-It’s not a backlog or a checklist — just a place to remember what I’ve played.
+It’s not meant to be exhaustive or perfect — just a way to remember what I’ve played.

 ---

-## Console & Handheld
+## 1987

-- Mega Man: Dr. Wily’s Revenge (Mega Man World)
+- Mega Man

+## 1991
-- Mega Man II (Mega Man World 2)
+- Mega Man II

+## 1993
 - Mega Man X

+## 1994
 - Mega Man X2

+## 1998
 - Mega Man & Bass

----

-## PC

-- (add as you go)